Updated on April 14, 2020.

 What is a cookie?

 Cookies are small data files that are generated on your computer or mobile device when you visit a website.
-They are widely used by website owners to ensure more efficient operation of sites and to obtain reporting information.
+They are widely used by website owners to make websites work more efficiently and for reporting purposes.

 Cookies set by the website owner (ForumDaily Inc) are referred to as “first-party cookies” in this Policy.